logo

 French computer scientist Yann LeCun is a co-inventor of the CNN or convolutional neural network and fellow Turing Award winner in 2018.
 Presently, a Chief AI Scientist at Meta (Facebook), LeCun has been prominent researcher in self-supervised learning, which helped in reducing dependency on requirement for labeled datasets.
 He remains a vocal advocate for open science and responsible AI innovation.

-9. Russia — Alexey Ivakhnenko
+9. Father of AI in the Russia — Alexey Ivakhnenko

 "Heuristic self-organization in problems of engineering cybernetics."